hslee2008/hslee2008/README.md

 1. I was chosen for The Education of IOI, one of 80 students from 13 to 18 years old as the youngest student
 2. I was nominated 2nd place in KOFAC YSC with coding-insight project
 3. I lead the project 함께디딤 funded by The Board of Education Gyeongido
+4. Suggested changes in E3empower computer app as a developer

 ## What I am doing